CarbonaraJack/mayan/README.md

 # mayan
-Online Eshop per il progetto di programmazione Web
+Toy Online Eshop, developed for the final Assignment of the 2017/28 Web Programming class @UniTN